KS3-4 School Day

 Enrichment Clubs

 We value the time spent together as a community outside of lesson time.
 Every Wednesday afternoon through lesson 5 and 6 we come together as a community for a wide range of enrichment activities.
 These include STEM, Gardening, Warhammer/D&D, Sports, Yoga, Film/documentary Club, Arts/Crafts and Games.
-In the winter term there are lunchtime clubs to support less structured times where we are not always able to access the outside spaces.
 Additional enrichment activities occur throughout the year through trips out and having visitors in.

 LAMDA is offered during tutor time for those that are interested with music/singing lessons provided by our peripatetic music teacher once a week (with an additional charge).